 Homeland of the legends and Gods, Peloponnese abounds in deeply moving views, ancient sites, crystal clear water and beautiful beaches.
 With its first-rate food, wine and hospitality, Peloponnese is among the best Greek regions to add on the bucket list.

 The region is utterly vast with so many attractions to see, so one single week is not enough to discover all the beauty of Peloponnese.
-So, we decided to took it at a slow peace and chose two incurable romantic towns, Kardamyli and Monemvasia as base of our trip, the both located in the Southern part of Peloponnese.
+In this post I will highlight one of its stunning gems – Monemvasia.

 The Castle-town of Monemvasia

-Our second stop was The Castle-town of Monemvasia, the magical town nestled on a small island connected to the mainland only by a road bridge built over the sea.
+The Castle-town of Monemvasia is a magical town nestled on a small island connected to the mainland only by a road bridge built over the sea.
 There is one single entrance to the town, through a gate, Moni Emvassi (“One entrance” in Greek, hence the name) and as soon as you will enter it you will never want to leave.
 Here the time has stopped and old centuries never look so close.

 Top things to do in Monemvasia